 As you settle into your Host Company, School, or Employer, you may notice that a portion of your income is deducted on each paycheck to cover a variety of taxes.
 We know that this can be confusing and overwhelming but there are many resources available to help!

 While going through this process, it’s important to protect your personal information and financial details.
 It is very common for scammers to call/email and pretend to be with the U.S. government or Social Security Administration to try and collect your information.
 You should only share your information with trusted sources.

-We encourage you to review the below information and consult all available resources as you receive your tax documents and prepare to file your tax return this winter.
+We encourage you to review the information below before you take steps to file your tax returns.

 What is a Tax Return?

 Each paycheck contains a deduction that is used to cover the amount you are expected to owe to the state and federal government for taxes.
 However, that expected amount is not always accurate and you will need to review your financial documentation to confirm if you have paid too much, the right amount, or not enough.
 This process, and the information you will submit to the U.S. and state governments is called your tax return.

 Each year, tax returns must be filed by April 15th, also known as Tax Day!

 Generally, for the first two tax years in the U.S. on a J-1 visa, you are not required to pay Social Security and Medicare taxes, as well as federal unemployment taxes.
 You can expect to pay Federal Income Taxes, State Income Taxes, and in some cases, state unemployment taxes.
 This is generally 20-30% of your income.